 Respiratory Therapy Services

-As an integral part of the wider medical team, the respiratory therapist is focused on helping residents to improve their ability to breathe comfortably through education, medication and the use of cutting-edge respiratory medical equipment.
+As an integral part of the wider medical team, the respiratory therapist is focused on helping patients to improve their ability to breathe comfortably through education, medication and the use of cutting-edge respiratory medical equipment.